-Pisa is a city located in the Tuscany region of Italy, and known by many for the famous 'Leaning Tower of Pisa'.
+Pisa, Italy is probably one of Italy's most underrated towns.
+Located in the Tuscany region of Italy, and known by many for the famous 'Leaning Tower of Pisa'.
 Sitting at 58.36 meters high.
 Now I had no expectations going to Pisa, not knowing what it had on offer, apart from the tower and I was pleasantly surprised and blown away by the beauty of this city!
 On this certain day I had used up my data so I navigated my way around with a map I was given (I went old school in other words), with so much to see.
 So if you're heading to Italy, take the time to at least spend a day there, which I think is plenty of time to see the city, but definitely do it, you won't regret it.

 How to get there?

-I arrived in Pisa with Ryanair from Frankfurt, Germany.
+Getting to Pisa was quite easy.
+I arrived with Ryanair from Frankfurt, Germany.
 The flight was quick only taking 1 hr 30 minutes.
 Ryanair offer cheap flights from Frankfurt, and had I only brought carry on it would have been a lot cheaper.
 From the airport, I caught a taxi to my hotel on the outskirts of Pisa, which was 12€.
 The taxi's were easy to find with a taxi rank just outside the exit.